SEP-Summer-Resit/Functional/README.md

 ## Project Overview

 Our project is a Simple Text Adventure Game (STAG) to be run on a server.
-The player will be given text prompts and must enter certain text inputs in order to progress through the game.
+This server will run on a UoB machine and will restart every hour to recieve any updates.
+In the game, the player will be given text prompts and must enter specific text inputs in order to progress through the game.
+Valid inputs will cause the player to be given new prompts whereas invalid inputs will be met with an error message.

 ## Group Details